visgl/deck.gl/docs/layers/h3-hexagon-layer.md

 * Default: `1`

-Radius multiplier, between 0 - 1.
-The radius of the disk is calculated by `coverage * radius`
+Hexagon size multiplier, between 0 - 1.
+When a number smaller than `1` is provided, the hexagon is scaled down around the centroid.

 ##### `elevationScale` (Number, optional)